Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

-Hair - structure and care for healthy, supple and shiny hair
+Hair - Structure and care for healthy, smooth and shiny hair

 Structure of the hair strand